Professional edition active

 Evaluation of Behavioral Problems in Children

-Diagnosis of behavioral problems in children consists of a multistep behavioral assessment.
+The evaluation of behavioral problems in children involves a multistep behavioral assessment.

-Concerns with infants and young children often involve bodily functions (eg, eating, eliminating, sleeping), whereas in older children and adolescents interpersonal behavioral concerns (eg, activity level, disobedience, aggression) predominate.
+Concerns regarding infants and young children often involve bodily functions (eg, eating, eliminating, sleeping), whereas in older children and adolescents interpersonal behavioral concerns (eg, activity level, disobedience, aggression) tend to predominate.

 Problem identification

-A behavioral problem may manifest alarmingly and abruptly as a single incident (eg, setting a fire, fighting at school).
-More often, problems manifest gradually, and identification involves gathering information over time.
-Behavior is best assessed in the context of the child’s
+A behavioral problem may manifest abruptly as a single incident (eg, setting a fire, fighting at school).
+More often, problems manifest gradually, and identification and characterization of the problem involves gathering information over time.
+Behavior is best assessed in the context of the child’s:

 • Physical and mental development